-2023: Uba Sani Preaches Peace in Southern Kaduna
+2023: Uba Sani preaches Peace in Southern Kaduna

-The gubernatorial candidate of All Progressives Congress (APC) in Kaduna state, Senator Uba Sani, has noted that development and progress can only be achieved when there is peace in any society.
+The gubernatorial candidate of the All Progressives Congress (APC) in Kaduna state, Sen. Uba Sani, says development and progress can only be achieved when there is peace in any society.

+The gubernatorial candidate gave this counsel at Manchok, headquarters of Kaura local government, where he held a town-hall meeting and paid a courtesy call on Chief of Atakar, before holding his rally on Friday.

 He pointed out that although education is very important to human development and socio-political improvement of any society, the reality is that focus has now shifted to skills.